Gaston900/PSArcadeForever/README.md

 Removed warning screen.

 Removed Startups, Loading, Decryption screen texts.

+Removed the following annoying messages: “WRONG LENGTH”, “NO_DUMP”, “WRONG CHECKSUMS”, “BAD_DUMP” And “THE PARENT FILE DOES NOT EXIST”.

+Added movement optimization for all fighting games “GSC2007”.

 The Arcade64 “GUI” was modernized with new icons, a custom default configuration has been made.